informatics-isi-edu/chaise/docs/user-docs/logging.md

   - Renamed `:entity/channel-set,z-default;load` to `:entity/channel-set,;load` since it has nothing to do with `default-z` anymore.
     It was used as a backup for getting the URL information of the default-z image.
 But now it's the request to get all the available channel information.
-  - Renamed `:entity/channel-set,;load` to `:entity,default-z;load`.
-The previous request included the channel information alongside the processed image information.
-But the new one is only used for getting the default-z processed image information.
+  - Renamed `:entity/channel-set,;load` to `:entity/z-plane-entity,;load`.
+The previous
+    request included the channel information alongside the processed image information.
+    But the new request is only fetching the processed image information.
+Since this is currently only used for default z-index, a `default_z` attribute is also logged in the stack.
+Later this request can be used for other z-indexes as well.

 ###### Added
   - Added `z_index` attribute to the `:entity/annotation-set,;load` request.